braek/django-hello-world/README.md

-# django-hello-world
+# Django Hello World

-Django Hello World
+Basic Django application to use in tutorials.